opendocsg/slw-judgments-backfill/2014_SGHC_153/report.md

 asked for a lighter fine and stated that he needed his driving licence for the purposes of his work.

 5       In deciding on the appropriate sentence, the District Judge observed that the primary sentencing principle in such cases was one of deterrence.
-She relied on the decision of the High Court in _Heng Jee Tai v PP_ [1997] 1 SLR(R) 149 (“ _Heng Jee Tai_ ”) and the relevant Parliamentary Debates pertaining to the introduction of the offence of using a mobile phone while driving a vehicle.
+She relied on the decision of the High Court in _Heng Jee Tai v PP_ <span class="citation">[1997] 1 SLR(R) 149</span> (“ _Heng Jee Tai_ ”) and the relevant Parliamentary Debates pertaining to the introduction of the offence of using a mobile phone while driving a vehicle.
 As there was no particular aggravating or mitigating factor, the District Judge imposed a fine of $800 and a disqualification order of six months, noting that this was consistent with sentences ordinarily meted out for this offence.

 **The appellant’s arguments**